FITing-Tree: A Data-aware Index Structure: Index Lookups

 \subsection{Point Queries}

-The process for searching an \system{} for a single element involves two steps: (1) searching the tree to find the segment that the element belongs to, and (2) finding the element within a segment.
+The process of searching a \system{} for a single element involves two steps: (1) searching the tree to find the segment that the element belongs to, and (2) finding the element within a segment.
 These steps are outlined in Algorithm~\ref{algo:lookup}.